Causal Reasoning and Large Language Models: Opening a New Frontier for Causality: LLMs for Token Causality and Causal Judgments

-First, we filter examples that ask whether an agent intentionally caused an outcome and only focus on examples that ask if an event or agent caused an outcome.
-We do this because assessing intention is a separate task from ascribing causality, and because many intention examples were contrived (e.g., trolley problems) such that normality does not apply.
-We then manually label each example as normal or abnormal.
+We then manually label each example as ``normal" or ``abnormal".
 In most cases these labels were not subjective assessments on our part.
 Each element in the causal judgment data set includes a citation to the source of the passage.
 In many of these studies, normality was explicitly varied across sections of a vignette, and thus we could confirm our labels from their source papers.
 However, in some cases, we had to make subjective best-guess assessments.

 \paragraph{Prompting the LLM.} We follow a two-step process.
 We first prompt the LLM to extract the causal event in question.

 \begin{dialogue} \dialoguesize \speak{Prompt} The last sentence of the following passages is a question.
 The question either ask if an outcome event happened because a certain causal event occurred.
 When the question asks specifically about ``intention,'' the causal event is not the outcome, it is the action that lead to the outcome.
 State the causal event being asked about.
 Do not include the outcome event in the statement.
 Do not include other causal events in the passage.